xdufour/vscode-xrun-debugger/README.md

 - `stopOnEntry` - Automatically stop after launch.
 Setting to false will cause simulator to run until the first user breakpoint.
 - `noDebug` - Run simulation without debug.

+## Known Issues, Limitations and Workarounds

+### User-facing

+- XrunDebug requires GNU Bash shell installed.
+- Current execution require a bash script be wrapped around xrun in order to translate non-generic switch arguments:
+  - Replace `-i` with `-linedebug`
+- Non-UVM testbenches may not start properly because of the current startup sequence coupling with the `stop_at_build` switch and are therefore not recommended.
+- `stopAtEntry=false` configurations may occasionally fail to relinquish output to the client console on the first debug session.

+### Internal

+- Output-returning commands sent with the debugger stopped on a breakpoint (including the stop create command itself) may fail due to the Node.js `child_process.stdout` internal buffer keeping the expected output from being obtained in time and require manual flushing.
+Current workaround involves sending a `puts` command to Xcelium afterward in order to "shove" stdout.

 ## License
 This extension is licensed under [MIT License](https://github.com/xdufour/vscode-xrun-debugger/blob/main/LICENSE).